 Updraft plugin takes backup of your WordPress website and stores on local machines as well as in remote servers.
 I prefer to store backups on Google drive.
 Plugin automatically takes weekly/monthly backups.
 Then send it to google drive.
 While one of those backup operations took place I noticed a connection error (reported in HTTP Requests Manager plugin) to the Updraft server for getting a token for Google Drive via WP_HTTP.

-I use the HTTP Requests Manager plugin to monitor WP_HTTP usage for debugging and optimization.
-Connection to the Updraft server was due to request timeout.
+Connection to the Updraft server was not completed due to request timeout.
 Which is reduced to 2 seconds by the same “HTTP Requests Manager” plugin in “Smart block” optimization mode.

 Solution:

-Ideal solution would be using HTTP Request Manager that has custom rules feature.
-There you can define a new rule to allow all requests to auth.updraftplus.com domain for getting a token without timing out.
+Ideal solution will be using HTTP Request Manager that has custom rules feature.
+There you can define a new rule to allow all requests to auth.updraftplus.com

 Explicitly allowed rules will not be blocked or limited by short timeouts.
 Your important remote requests to the API will work as expected.